openmrs/openmrs-contrib-rest-api-docs/source/includes/Location/location_tag.md

 ## Delete a location tag

 * Delete or Retire a target location tag type by its UUID.
 Returns a `404 Not Found` status if the location tag not exists.
 If the user not logged in to perform this action, a `401 Unauthorized` status returned.

     ### Query Parameters

     Parameter | Type | Description
     --- | --- | ---
     *purge* | `Boolean` | The resource will be voided/retired unless purge = ‘true’.
-Purging will attempt to irreversibly remove the tag from the system.
+Purging will attempt to remove the tag from the system irreversibly.
 Location tags types that have been used (i.e., are referenced from existing data) cannot be purged.

 ```console
 DELETE /locationtag/:target_location_tag_uuid?purge=true